keepthrifty/keepthrifty.github.io/_posts/2016-06-26-escape-fashion-trap-part-2.md

 Diligence in fighting the temptation to keep up with the latest trend will help you not only keep money in your bank account; it'll help you find peace with your own style.

 Be comfortable in your own skin, no matter what you're wearing.
-If you can accomplish that you'll find yourself living a richer life in more ways than one.
+If you can accomplish this you'll find yourself living a richer life in more ways than one.

 [macguyver-fix]: /img/macguyver-fix.jpg